Menu

 Elinor Ostrom Career Achievement Award

-Award Description: The Elinor Ostrom Career Achievement Award is given to an individual in recognition of their lifetime contribution to the study of science, technology, and environmental politics.
+The Elinor Ostrom Career Achievement Award is given to an individual in recognition of their lifetime contribution to the study of science, technology, and environmental politics.
 Nominees must be at least 15 years from completing their PhD degree to be eligible.
-Nomination process: Send nominations to committee chair.
-Deadline for nominations: March 1, 2023
+Nomination process: Send nominations to the committee.
+Deadline for nominations: March 1, 2026

 Award Committee